The good ratings is quite hard to get in App Store

 If not, don't take it too personally.
 Let the negative feedback be a reminder that you need to encourage as much feedback as possible, particularly from people that are happy with the app.
 It is truly the best way to offset negative feedback.
 Push more positive feedback.

-The most successful apps have clear & user-friendly functions that either solve a problem or meets a need.
+The most successful apps have clear & user-friendly functions that either solve a problem or meet a need.
 In fact, quality apps have all that reveals the true worth value of it clearly and concisely.
 Nevertheless, the measure of quality doesn't stop after the installation.
 A successful app is well-maintained and also updated frequently.

 User ratings and reviews determine Apple rankings.
 Make sure you are making a consistent practice of graciously asking for both ratings and reviews.
 There's no need to strong-arm users into giving you either; however, a gentle and constant reminder should be effective enough to encourage users to both rate and review your app.